alpacahq/alpaca-ts/README.md

 $ APCA_PAPER=true
 ```

-Due to the asynchronous nature of the client it is recommended that you listen
+Due to the asynchronous nature of the client we recommended you listen
 for interrupts.

 ```typescript